AP Statistics with Chang

 Resources

-DO NOT USE GOOGLE FOR EVERYTHING.
-There are many ways to do statistics, and you are learning a specific way to do that.
+- DO NOT USE GOOGLE FOR EVERYTHING, especially depending on AI.
+There are many ways to do statistics, and you are learning a specific way to do statistics by being in this class.